 - Sage has a beautiful earthy perfume, I can’t resist rubbing my fingers over the velvety leaves and drinking in that scent.
 It works really well with chicken, pork, and of course, lamb.
 Fresh sage features in my Homemade Chicken Apple Sausage, and I make a delicious Hard Cider Braised Pot Roast with lots of fresh sage.

 - It adds a nice note to fall root veggies like carrots and parsnips, etc. (See my Roasted Rainbow Carrots with Browned Butter and Sage) It pairs perfectly with pumpkin and all other winter squash, andI love it in cream sauces and gratins.
 One of my favorite recipes on the blog is my Instant Pot Cheddar Risotto with Sage ~ it’s a super simple quick meal and the flavors are amazing.

-- The herb is one of the strongest and most pungent, so use a light hand with it at first.
+- Sage is one of the strongest and most pungent of all the herbs, so use a light hand with it at first.
 Some people find too much sage off-putting, but I can’t get enough!

 What to serve with cider sage gravy

 - try using it as a base for casseroles, pot pies, cottage pie, or shepherd’s pie

 - 1 1/2 cups finely diced onion about 1 small onion

 - 1/4 tsp salt or, to taste, depending on the salt levels in your stock